eyshah/Boardmeetings/README.md

 # CODE 1 = HOW TO OPEN / READ A CSV FILE

-__Import the csv module/ opens the csv file to "r" read function/ Variable created to store the file in/ final command will print the rows as an output from the "csv_rfile"__
+__Import the csv module/ opens the csv file to "r" read function/ Variable created to store the file in\nfinal command will print the rows as an output from the "csv_rfile"__

 import csv